kitschpatrol/renami/readme.md

       // or `undefined` if no valid transform is possible.
       // Multiple functions can be passed to `transform`, and are evaluated left to right, with the output
       // of one transform passed to the next, unless it returns `undefined`, in which case it's skipped.
-      // Additional changes might be made to the file name afterwards depending on 'options'.
+      // Additional changes might be made to the filename afterwards depending on 'options'.
       // This one sets the filename to ctime
       transform: fileCallback(({ fileInfo }) => String(fileInfo.ctimeMs)),
     },